All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I use Ipamorelin and Sermorelin together?

 Technically they target different receptors, so combination use is possible.
-However, most providers choose one GHRH pathway peptide (Sermorelin or CJC-1295) plus one GHRP (Ipamorelin) rather than using both GHRH analogs.
+But most providers choose one GHRH pathway peptide (Sermorelin or CJC-1295) plus one GHRP (Ipamorelin) rather than using both GHRH analogs.
 Ask your provider about the best combination for your goals.

 How long does it take to see results from growth hormone peptides?